Ankr-network/game-unreal-ads-bridge-ios/README.md

 ## Importing Swift Package
 - Click the XcodeProject (Your Project Name) on the left pane & Choose Project->Package Dependecies & Press the '+' to add the dependency
-- Press add local and select your local swift package and press Add Package.
+- Press add url of github repo and select the detected swift package and press Add Package.